open-wc/open-wc/docs/developing/README.md

 	- [07 Template factories](https://stackblitz.com/edit/open-wc-lit-demos?file=03-advanced%2F07-template-factories.js)
 	- [08 Should update](https://stackblitz.com/edit/open-wc-lit-demos?file=03-advanced%2F08-should-update.js)

-## Development server
+## Browser support
-During development you will need something to serve your files.
-Until you get to your app's build setup, we recommend setting up [our dev-server](./dev-server.md) to keep things simple.
+Not all browsers adopt new features at the same rate.
+Depending on your browser support requirement, you might end up using features not yet available everywhere.
+In this case you will need to set up build tools to run your app during development.
+See `building` below for more.

 ## Building
-When you are ready to ship your app to production, or when you need to test your app on older browsers, take a look at our [building documentation](TODO) to get you started.
+When you are ready to ship your app to production, or when you need to test your app on older browsers, take a look at our [building documentation](/building/) to get you started.

 ## Further reading
 See: [awesome lit-html](https://github.com/web-padawan/awesome-lit-html) for a great collection of resources.